How to Add Social Media Icons to an Email Signature

 This is extremely useful for sensitive updates.
 For instance, if you share some personal family news publicly but only want comments from close friends, you can easily switch it after posting.

 Facebook Pages work differently from personal profiles.
 Since they are public by default, you can't limit comments only to Followers or Friends.
-However, you have some incredibly powerful moderation tools that often work even better for protecting your brand.
+However, you have some powerful moderation tools that often work even better for protecting your brand.

 Sometimes a post spirals out of control, or it’s a sensitive company announcement where you’d rather not have a public forum.
 In these cases, you can disable comments on that post entirely.